 To reconnect and create

-Historically, Cacao was used for lots of different purposes and reasons and it was a prized commodity that functioned as the main currency in Mesoamerica for many centuries.
-Cacao was mainly used by rulers, priests and warriors, and it was the main drink for special occasions such as weddings, political meetings, Mayan ceremonial ball games and ritual veneration events.
-It was used as a tonic and medicine plant to empower rituals with Spirit connection and has been a deeply honored plant since its introduction into Mesoamerica as early as 1000 B.C.
-We at One Spirit enjoy hosting ceremonies in the same spirit of gratitude, and in remembrance of our cosmic origins.
-We provide high-grade ceremonial Cacao from Guatemala.
-The producers of all of the Cacao we sell are ethically and socially engaged businesses, working in harmony with the land and humanity.
+Historically, Cacao was used for lots of different purposes, and it was a prized commodity that functioned as the main currency in Mesoamerica for centuries.
+Cacao was primarily used by rulers, priests and warriors, and it was also the main drink for special occasions such as weddings, political meetings, Mayan ceremonial ball games, and ritual veneration events.
+It was used as a tonic and medicine plant to empower ceremonies with a deeper connection to Spirit, and has been a revered plant since its introduction into Mesoamerica as early as 1000 B.C.

 mayan calendar mexico guatemala